seL4/docs/content_collections/_dependencies/sel4.md

 #### Ubuntu

-> *The following instructions cover the build dependencies tested on [Ubuntu 18.04](http://releases.ubuntu.com/18.04/) LTS.
-Note that earlier versions of Ubuntu (e.g. 16.04) may not be sufficient for building as some default development packages are stuck at older versions (e.g CMake 3.5.1, GCC 5.4 for 16.04).
+These instructions are intended for Ubuntu LTS versions 18.04, 20.04, and 22.04.

-As dependencies and packages may be frequently changed, deprecated or updated these instructions may become out of date.
-If you discover any missing dependencies and packages we welcome new [contributions](https://docs.sel4.systems/DocsContributing) to the page.*
+> *Note for Ubuntu 18.04: we require a minimum CMake version of 3.12.0 while Ubuntu 18.04 contains 3.10.2.
+In order to correct this, a custom installation of CMake may be required which can be downloaded from: [https://cmake.org/download/](https://cmake.org/download/)*

-> *Note that we require a minimum CMake version of 3.12.0 while Ubuntu 18.04 contains 3.10.2.
-In order to correct this, a custom installation of CMake may be required which can be downloaded from: https://cmake.org/download/*
+> As dependencies and packages may be frequently changed, deprecated or updated these instructions may become out of date.
+If you discover any missing dependencies and packages we welcome new [contributions](https://docs.sel4.systems/DocsContributing) to the page.

 **Base dependencies**